CSE21098/Django-CRM/README.md

 ## Contributing
   Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.
+## Note

-(Note - Replace placeholders like `your-username`, `your_database_user`, and `your_database_password` with your actual details before pushing to GitHub.
+   Replace placeholders like `your-username`, `your_database_user`, and `your_database_password` with your actual details before pushing to GitHub.
 This README.md file provides clear instructions for anyone to set up and use your CRM project locally.)

 ## Demo Images